lowRISC/opentitan/hw/ip/usbdev/doc/_index.md

 - Support for Bulk, Control, Interrupt and Isochronous endpoints and transactions
 - Streaming possible through software
 - Interrupts for packet reception and transmission
+- Flippable D+/D- pins, configurable via software, useful if it helps routing the PCB or if D+/D- are mapped to SBU1/SBU2 pins of USB-C

 Isochronous transfers larger than 64 bytes are currently not supported.
 This feature might be added in a later version of this IP.